 Energy is traded on a globalized market, declined with national regulations and taxation.
 The global price is unique, whereas taxation and geographical constrains can add to it for the final user.

-By contrast, alternative source of energy, like solar and wind, can be harvested in a distributed small units, isolated or integrated in an adequated grid.
+By contrast, renewable source of energy, like solar and wind, can be harvested in a distributed small units, isolated or integrated in an adequated grid.
 In perpective, international and intercontinental connections can provide longer hours of sun and wind harvesting and storage.

 The demand for energy is more or less proportional to GDP.
 Whether it is "more" or "less" depends on GDP sectorial distribution and their distinctive dynamics: